Causes, Effects and Solutions to Mining Pollution

 A good example is our cell phones.
 The world has become so reliant on cell phones for communication, finding information, and just about anything.
 You need a cell phone to reach out to people, buy food and material items, and do a host of other activities, which means it’ll be challenging to stop the production of this item.

-Now, let’s also consider jewelry.
+Let’s also consider jewelry.
 Everyone loves and uses jewelry, at least in one way or another.
 Of course, we have wristwatches, which are indispensable for keeping track of time.
 There are also neckpieces, rings, bracelets, and any other accessories you can think about.

 Most of them are made from precious materials extracted from mines.
 We can’t replace them with substitutes, so mining activities can’t stop in this regard.

-4. Increase in demand
+4. Increase in Demand

 Mining can’t stop because of the increase in demand for the materials that we mine.
 Of course, the demand isn’t for the raw materials but rather the manufactured ones.